frymanofer/ReactNative_WakeWordDetection/README.md

 ## Latest news

-- **New Car Parking Example:** Checkout our new Voice activated Car Parking example, with voice control both in Foreground and Background: example_car_parking/.
+- **New Car Parking Example:** Checkout our new Voice Activated Car Parking example, with voice control both in Foreground and Background: example_car_parking/.

 ## Features